blockchain-audit/liquity-model/README.md

 - Limited multi-collateral support (focused on ETH)
 - No external integrations with DeFi protocols
 - Simplified sorting of troves by interest rate

+## Test Results

+When running the tests, you might occasionally see a failure in the `test_market_simulation` test.
+This is expected as the test depends on random price movements in the simulation, making it somewhat flaky.
+All other tests should pass consistently.

 ## License